ISucena/SkillsResume/README.md

    <br>
    <details><summary>VPN</summary>
   <h4> Description: </h4>
-  I completed the setup for Algo VPN on the GitHub <a href="https://github.com/trailofbits/algo">website.</a>
+  I completed the setup for Algo VPN on the GitHub <a href="https://github.com/trailofbits/algo">website.</a> This taught me how to set up a personal IPSEC VPN in the cloud.
+The setup was done using ansible scripts provided on GitHub.
+Completing this setup helped reinforce skills learned in previous tech skill courses.

 <img src="ReaganAlgoVPN.png" alt="AlgoCompletion">
 <br>
 <br>
  I also attempted the setup for OpenVPN on Digital Ocean's <a href="https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04">website,</a> but was unsuccessful.
+After following the directions closely several times, I was still unable to get my VPN to work correctly.
+The desktop app would confirm I was successfully connected, but when I would check my IP online it would say it had not changed.
+This setup also helped reinforce skills learned in previous tech skill courses even though it didn't work properly.
 <img src="ReaganOpenVPN.png" alt="OVPNCompletion">
    </details>